 | EdPsyc Interactive: Courses | Home Page |

 A worldview, conceptual framework, or model is a critical component of one's vision of the possibilities for human learning and development as it defines the important variables to consider and the relationships among those variables.
 There are a number of different philosophical positions that provide a foundation for organization and interpretation of empirical data into models.
 One of those positions is that the universe and everything in it is comprised of physical, material components.
 It operates in a deterministic manner (much like a machine) and components can be reduced to a simple entity.
-If one wants to know about multiple entities, these can be studied one at a time and then aggregate the acquired knowledge for an understanding of the whole.
-This is the foundation of Newtonian physics and the position that forms the foundation for much of the research in psychology.
+If one wants to know about multiple entities, these can be studied one at a time and the acquired knowledge can then be aggregated for an understanding of the whole.
+This is the foundation of Newtonian physics and the position that forms the foundation for much of the research in science, including psychology.
 An implication of this belief is that the interaction of domains such as cognition and emotion can be studied by adding and subtracting explicit, measurable variables in multiple variations.
 For example, if one wants to study the relationship of critical thinking and emotional development, each can be investigated separately and then studied together by first introducing one factor, then removing it, and introducing another factor.
 If one wants to study what makes for an effective school, the researcher can introduce factors one at a time to see which one has the greatest impact.

 There are therefore five major components of the individual in this systems approach to the study of human behavior: